Radiant Cut vs Cushion Cut: Key Differences & What to Know Before You Buy

 How to Choose the Perfect Diamond Cut for Your Engagement Ring

-When deciding between radiant cut vs cushion cut diamonds, ask yourself:
+When deciding between radiant cut vs cushion cut diamonds, ask yourself these four questions:

-Do I prefer bright sparkle or soft glow?
+• Do I prefer bright, sharp sparkle (radiant) or a soft romantic glow (cushion)?

-Do I want a modern or vintage look?
+• Do I want a modern geometric look (radiant) or a vintage-inspired feel (cushion)?

-Trying both shapes in person, comparing them under different lighting, and consulting a trusted jeweler can make the decision easier and more confident.
+Trying both shapes in person, comparing them under different lighting, and consulting a trusted jeweler can make the decision easier.
+For broader guidance, read our complete guide on how to pick an engagement ring.

 Frequently Asked Questions (FAQs)